 When King David died Solomon became the new king.
 King Solomon made lots of plans for the temple and the temple he built was very special.
 It was made of special stone on the outside and cedar wood on the inside.
 The cedar wood walls had beautiful carvings of angels, palm trees and flowers on them (reminding one of the Garden of Eden).
 The floor of the temple was made of solid gold.

 There were two main rooms.
 The biggest room was called the Holy Place and only priests could go in it.
 There was also a smaller room with gold walls called the Most Holy Place.
 Only the High Priest could go in the Most Holy Place.
 Inside this room there were two huge angels carved from olive wood.
 Their wings stretched from one side of the room to the other.
 Solomon even had these angel statues covered with gold.
 All of this beautiful gold and the beautiful carvings would show how wonderful God was.
 It took thousands of workers seven years to build the temple.

 When the temple was finished Solomon sent for the priests to go and get the Ark of the Covenant and all of the special furniture that had been in the Tabernacle Tent.
 The priests put the Ark inside the Most Holy Place – inside the new temple.
 They also placed all of the special furniture inside the temple.
 There were special lamp stands, a table, an incense altar and a basin.

-When the Ark and special furniture was placed inside the temple, a huge cloud filled the Most Holy Place.
+When the Ark and special furniture were placed inside the temple, a huge cloud filled the Most Holy Place.
 The cloud was so thick that the priests could not even see enough to do their jobs.
 Everyone knew that the presence of the Lord was in the Temple.

 Solomon invited all of the people to come to the temple for a special dedication.
 The celebrations for the temple lasted for two weeks (seven days followed by another seven days).
 There were many speeches and special prayers.
 Finally, Solomon told all of the people it was time to go home.